Hamza Khafif: Graphic art

 On October 26, 2019, Khafif's work was exhibited alongside a screening of Manel Mahdouani's work on Amazigh tattooing in an exhibition called Imazighan (إمازيغن) at Bachibouzouk.
-TaSh36's work explored motifs from Amazigh art and culture and their relationship with Moroccan history, in an attempt to renew them.
+TaSh36's work explores motifs from Amazigh art and culture and their relationship with Moroccan history, in an attempt to renew them, which is showcased on his instagram account, tash36_art.
+His art includes themes of antiracism, equality, feminism, and decolonisation.